 Surrounded by three meandering rivers and charming countryside, you can easily appreciate the timeless beauty and tradition of the city.
 Hadrian's Wall, which is the largest Roman display of archaeology in Britain and spanning a staggering 73 miles in length, is not too far away.
 Carlisle boasts a long and varied past of bloody battles, sieges, rebellions and victories.
 From Saxons and Vikings to Royalty and Celts...they have all left their mark.

 Carlisle Castle is over 900 years old and welcomes visitors and here you can even see where Mary Queen Of Scots was held prisoner by her cousin all those centuries ago.
 It is here also that the Tullie House Museum and Art Gallery along with the ancient Cathedral proudly stand in Carlisle's Historic Quarter.

 In contrast to the centuries old buildings and quieter traditional shops, there are a wealth of modern and themed stores and restaurants which cater for all ages and preferences.

 Carlisle has a fantastic sense of community and with good schools and is proving to be both a popular and sought after destination.

-If you’re looking for a new career in Belfast, we recommend attending our Carlisle Careers Fair!
+If you’re looking for a new career in Carlisle, we recommend attending our Carlisle Careers Fair!
 Our career fair will offer candidates from all backgrounds, experience and education levels the opportunity to speak to representatives from an abundance of local employers.
 Book a ticket today!

 Check out our full and comprehensive list of upcoming events.